Celebrating the Women of SBS

 As the Lead Designer in the SBS Engineering Department, Shannon Freese guides the manufacturing process at SBS, ensuring that products meet international quality and safety standards.
 With a BSc in Mechanical Engineering from UKZN, Shannon, who joined the company in early 2020 has already made her mark working as part of the Research and Development team.
 Partnering with SBS CEO, Delayne Gray, she recently designed a budget friendly and lightweight beach wheelchair to enable people with disabilities to access the surf.
 She advises young women to examine their goals.
 “Ask yourself – Are my goals achievable?
 What will I have to sacrifice?
 And most importantly, will I be happy once I have achieved them?”

 While Charity Maphumulo initially dreamed of becoming a teacher, life challenges led her to discover her passion for welding.
-With an NQF 2 Certificate in Welding Charity, she is part of the Welding Department at SBS and says she loves her job.
+With an NQF 2 Certificate in Welding, Charity is part of the Welding Department at SBS and says she loves her job.
 “I never thought I’d be a doctor, but here I am able to fix metal and turn it into something huge and productive!”
 She finds it incredibly rewarding to see the components that she has welded form a part of a tank that ends up – either in South Africa or internationally – storing a commodity that is so vital and beneficial to a community or company.
 Raised by a single father who motivated her to become better than he was, Charity believes women bring change to the welding industry and focus on cleanliness!
 Her advice to young women?
 “Never lose hope.
 Always Build for Better.
 Things may not go according to your plan but always fight for what you want, even if it takes years.
 Focus and never let a chance go past you.”

 Colette Naidoo, HR Co-ordinator brings a very special touch to the business, imparting the SBS DNA to employees every day, and in every way.
 She embodies all of the character traits needed to succeed in the field: empathy, generosity, being people-centred and passion driven.
 Colette completed her Diplomas in both HR and Business Management working by day and studying at night and continues to enrol in short courses believing that knowledge is power and that it is vital to “Keep educating and upskilling yourself.”
 Her advice to young women is to “Do your best and keep going, have a clear goal of what you want to achieve and aim for it.
 Try all you can to get there and know it’s never too late to start again.
 Get yourself a mentor, someone you look up to.
 Create a support system.”